ZGorlock/DnDMapMaker/DnD Map Parser/README.txt

 4. If you want to reduce the black space in the map for printing purposes, execute reduceBlackSpace.bat.

-5. Execute run.bat to parse the image and create map tiles in the output directory.
+5. Execute run.bat to parse the image and create map tiles in the OUTPUT/ directory.

     Alternatively, you can execute run_no-filter.bat to parse the map without filtering for empty map tiles.

 6. Print the Player Map:

-    a)  Move to the output/<name>/map-Player output directory and open the first image with IfranView, if you do not have this program you can download it from: http://www.irfanview.com/
+    a)  Move to the OUTPUT/<name>/map-Player directory and open the first image with IfranView, if you do not have this program you can download it from: http://www.irfanview.com/

     b)  Now that the first image is opened in IfranView, press 'T'.
 This will open the Thumbnail view.